buildpacks/spec/buildpack.md

 - MUST only contain numbers, letters, and the characters `.`, `/`, and `-`.
 - MUST NOT be `config` or `app`.
 - MUST NOT be identical to any other buildpack ID when using a case-insensitive comparison.

-The buildpack version:
-- MUST NOT be `latest`.

 Stack authors MUST choose a globally unique ID, for example: "io.buildpacks.mystack".